It was clear from the start:

-As an only child, my favorite pastime growing up was to jump on my trampoline, blast angsty music on the boombox, and daydream.
+As an only child, my favorite pastime growing up was to jump on my trampoline, blast music on the boombox, and daydream.
 For hours.
 I’d take the fantasy books I was reading and insert myself in them, adding new characters and new plot lines.
-I’d spend days reimagining a particular scene, getting the setting, the banter, the pacing just right.
+I’d spend days reimagining particular scenes, getting the setting, the banter, the pacing just right.

 It wasn’t until seventh grade that I turned this now-obvious love of storytelling and revision into writing.
-I wrote 15 chapters of an epic fantasy loosely inspired by (cough *plagiarizing entirely*) The Lord of the Rings.
+I wrote fifteen chapters of an epic fantasy loosely inspired by (cough *plagiarizing entirely* cough) The Lord of the Rings.
 It was called The Plight of Gryfferniad.
 My math teacher kindly read it and encouraged me to keep writing.